What is the Transportation Disadvantaged Program?

 Transportation Disadvantaged (TD) riders have a new way to get home late at night with TD Late Shift.

-For $20/month, TD clients can get their monthly TD Pass plus 25 free on-demand trips per month to/from work when bus service is not available.
+TD clients can get their monthly on-demand trips for $9 per month to work when bus service is not available.
 To qualify, the individual must:

-- Purchase their TD bus pass every month
+- Purchase their TD 31-day fare and Late Shift fare every month

-TD Urgent Day provides one $3 on-demand trip per month to anyone who has their current TD bus pass and has a life-sustaining (non-emergency) trip that cannot be effectively served by bus.
+TD Urgent Day provides one $3 on-demand trip per month to anyone who has their current TD bus fare and has a life-sustaining (non-emergency) trip that cannot be effectively served by bus.

 How Do I Become Eligible for TD services?